-Real Results for Exonerees
+OUR IMPACT: Real Results for Exonerees

-- More than one-third of them were not getting the health care they were eligible for, so we provided the one-on-one, step-by-step help that took them from no coverage to enrollment (in Medicaid or Medicare or a policy from the Marketplace, in many cases with a substantial subsidy), or substantially improved their coverage, or worked to ensure they saw a doctor for the first time in years.
+More than one-third of them were not getting the health care they were eligible for, so we provided the free, one-on-one, step-by-step help that took them from no coverage to enrollment (in Medicaid or Medicare or a policy from the Marketplace, in many cases with a substantial subsidy), or substantially improved their coverage, or worked to ensure they saw a doctor for the first time in years.

-- Nearly half of them were unaware of the basic benefits they have and how to make use of them.
+Nearly half of them were unaware of the basic benefits they have and how to make use of them.
 So we went over that information, helped them schedule appointments, and actually make use of whatever care they have access to.

-- All 438 exonerees know they can call After Innocence for help if they have questions about using health care or public benefits.
+All 583 exonerees know they can call After Innocence for help if they have questions about using health care or public benefits.

 What We’ve Demonstrated:

-- A Better Response to the Real Consequences of Wrongful Conviction: Through this work, After Innocence is working toward a day in the not-too-distant future when every exoneree in America has a reliable, consistent help with managing health care and public benefits, resolving legal problems, and other assistance with rebuilding a life after wrongful conviction.
+A Better Response to the Real Consequences of Wrongful Conviction: Through this work, After Innocence is working toward a day in the not-too-distant future when every exoneree in America has a reliable, consistent help with managing health care and public benefits, resolving legal problems, and other assistance with rebuilding a life after wrongful conviction.

-- A Sharable Model for Remote Service Coordination: Our innovative remote case management model can be adapted to deliver social and legal services to other underserved populations, in particular those spread thinly across great distances, where it would be inefficient and impractical to create separate organizations, programs and bureaucracies to serve them.
+A Sharable Model for Remote Service Coordination: Our innovative remote case management model can be adapted to deliver social and legal services to other underserved populations, in particular those spread thinly across great distances, where it would be inefficient and impractical to create separate organizations, programs and bureaucracies to serve them.